Stochastic port--Hamiltonian systems: Introduction

+is well-defined and called \textit{Stratonovich integral} of $e$ along the semimartingale $f$.
+The stochastic integral $P_t$ is a real-valued semimartingale and, as standard in the PHS formalism, it represents the total power exchange through the port.
+We stress again that, one of the major contribution of the present work is the fact that in complete generality we allow the power exchanged by any port to be a semimartingale.
+It is worth remarking that, differently from the notation used in the deterministic context, we denote the flow variable by $\delta f_t$ whereas $f_t$ denotes the semimartingale that generates the flow $\delta f_t$.
+This choice has been done to stress that the flow variable in the proposed setting can be a stochastic vector field integrated in the Stratonovich sense.}

-As stated above, the particular choice of Stratonovich stochastic calculus will be made.
-In general, when stochastic object is described on a general geometric structure, such as a manifold, many problems may arise, where also the choice of the most natural notion of integration to use is not a trivial problem.
-In particular, we stress that in stochastic analysis there is no universally accepted notion of stochastic integral, so that one usually chooses the most suitable notion based on the final goal.
-As a broad classification, it can be said that \textit{Stratonovich integration} enjoys good geometric properties, whereas \textit{It\^{o} integral} has good probabilistic properties, such as a martingale property of the standard Brownian motion.
-The geometric nature of Dirac structure suggests that Stratonovich calculus to be the most suitable, so that the general treatment will be carried out in such a setting.
-Nonetheless, when certain estimates are needed, for instance computing conserved physical quantities, Stratonivh stochastic integrals can be transformed into the corresping It\^{o} version, so that general probabilistic properties of It\^{o} integral can be exploited to prove the wanted result.
-For the reason, we will show how SPHS in Stratonovich sense can be converted into the corresponding version in It\^{o} form.
-We will not enter into details on differences on the two type of integration, we refer instead the interested reader to \cite{Oks}.
-It must at last said that, recently, works have appeared attempting to make \textit{It\^{o} integral} good also from a geometric perspective, see e.g. \cite{Arm} and reference therein.
+As stated above, the Stratonovich approach to stochastic calculus will be used.
+In general, when stochastic dynamics is described over general geometric structures, such as manifolds, many problems may arise.
+Between them, the choice of the most {\it convenient} or {\it natural} notion of integration to be used.
+We stress that within stochastic analysis framework, several notions of stochastic integration can be given.
+This means that, case by case, one usually chooses the most suitable one with respect to the specific mathematical scenario of interest.
+As a broad classification, and just to limit ourselves to consider the two most used stochastic theories of integration, it can be said that while \textit{Stratonovich integration} enjoys good geometric properties, the \textit{It\^{o} integral} definition has good probabilistic properties, such as the martingale \fc{property of} the Brownian motion.
+The geometric nature of Dirac structure suggests \fc{the choice of} Stratonovich \fc{calculus}.
+The general treatment will be \fc{thus} carried out in such a setting. \fc{To make the treatment as general as possible, we will show how to} {\it translate} Stratonovich stochastic integrals into the corresponding It\^{o} formulation; \fc{we remark that the It\^{o} formulation is extremely useful to obtain certain estimates, for instance to compute conserved physical quantities exploiting general probabilistic properties of the It\^{o} integral}.
+For such a reason, we will show how SPHS in Stratonovich sense can be converted into the corresponding It\^{o} formulation.
+We refer the interested reader to \cite{Oks} for a complete analysis of links and differences between the two different approaches to stochastic integration.
+Last but not least, let us also underline that some very recent works have appeared attempting to directly use the \textit{It\^{o} integral} formulation from a geometric perspective, see, e.g., \cite{Arm} and the references therein.